Georgina Spenceley | Running & Yoga

 What Is The Thruster Exercise?

 A thruster is a full body exercise that combines a front squat with a press to overhead.
-In CrossFit, this is usually done with a barbell, like in the benchmark WOD Fran (21-15-9 of thrusters and pullups), but you can also use kettlebells, dumbbells, a sandbag… basically anything you can hold in one or two hands.
+In functional fitness, this is usually done with a barbell, like in the benchmark WOD Fran (21-15-9 of thrusters and pullups), but you can also use kettlebells, dumbbells, a sandbag… basically anything you can hold in one or two hands.

 In the perfect thruster, you start in the front rack position (this means cleaning the weight up to start with), elbows nice and high and feet at least shoulder-width apart.
 You then sink down into a squat before propelling yourself up, using the momentum to help you push the bar above your head.